Bikeman868/Prius/README.md

     }
 ```

-###Execute a stored procedure and return a single objects
+###Execute a stored procedure and return a single object
 ```
     public ICustomer GetCustomer(int customerId)
     {